symbol/symbol-docs/source/guides/harvesting/activating-remote-harvesting.rst

 - **Accounts with higher importance are selected more often to perform harvesting**.
 Even if you successfully enable remote harvesting, you will not harvest any block (nor receive any fees) unless your main account's :ref:`importance score <importance-calculation>` is high enough.

 - **Importance score calculation does not happen continuously**.
-By default, account importance scores are recalculated every 180 blocks (about every 90 minutes).
+By default, account importance scores are recalculated every 720 blocks (about every 6 hours).
 See the ``importanceGrouping`` property in the :ref:`Configuring network properties <config-network-properties>` guide.